grafana/loki/docs/sources/configure/_index.md

 [from: <daytime>]

 # store and object_store below affect which <storage_config> key is used.
-# Which store to use for the index.
-Either tsdb, boltdb-shipper or boltdb.
+# Which index to use.
+Either tsdb or boltdb-shipper.
-#  Following stores are deprecated: aws, aws-dynamo, gcp, bigtable,
+#  Following stores are deprecated: aws, aws-dynamo, gcp, gcp-columnkey,
-# bigtable-hashed, cassandra.
+# bigtable, bigtable-hashed, cassandra, grpc.
 [store: <string> | default = ""]

 # Which store to use for the chunks.
-Either aws, azure, gcp, bigtable, gcs,
+Either aws (alias s3), azure, gcs,
-# cassandra, swift, filesystem or a named_store (refer to named_stores_config).
+# alibabacloud, bos, cos, swift, filesystem, or a named_store (refer to
-# If omitted, defaults to the same value as store.
+# named_stores_config).
+Following stores are deprecated: aws-dynamo, gcp,
+# gcp-columnkey, bigtable, bigtable-hashed, cassandra, grpc.
 [object_store: <string> | default = ""]

 # The schema version to use, current recommended schema is v11.